GeekTrainer/learn-django/Module3/Module3_Unit5.md

 ![Add User](../Module3/Module3_Images/Module3_DjangoAdminSaveUsers.PNG)

-Once the information has been added click **Save** to continue entering more data about the user on another page.
+Once the information has been added click **Save** to be directed to a new page.
 Once reaching the new page scroll down until you reach the heading **Permissions**.

 ![User Permissions](../Module3/Module3_Images/Module3_DjangoAdminShelterPermissions.PNG)